How to Age Wood Using Vinegar, Steel Wool and Tea

 FAQ

-Which woods take this treatment best
+Which woods take this treatment best?

 Oaks and walnut shift darker because they have higher tannin content.
 Maple, birch, and pine shift lighter.
 Test a scrap of the same species you plan to finish.

-Do I need a pre-stain conditioner
+Do I need a pre-stain conditioner?

 No. The tea and iron acetate cycle replaces traditional stain.
 Keep coats thin and even.
 Let each coat dry before the next step.

-How do I avoid streaks
+How do I avoid streaks?

 Work fast with light coats.
 Maintain a wet edge.
 Strain the solution to remove fibers.
 If tone is uneven, apply a fresh tea pass, let dry, then apply another thin coat of iron acetate.

-What topcoat should I use
+What topcoat should I use?

 Choose based on use.
 Interior furniture: wiping varnish or waterborne polyurethane.
 High-wear surfaces: floor-rated waterborne poly.
 Exterior: an exterior oil or a UV-resistant clear per label.
+Browse polyurethane clears and exterior oils.

-Why does the surface feel rough after drying
+Why does the surface feel rough after drying?

 Water raises grain.
 Knock it back with a light pass of dull 220–320 grit.
 Do not expose fresh wood.
 Avoid steel wool.